AleksandrLXX/ReactDemo/README.md

-# ReactDemo
+# MorassAlbum
-A react demo based on the course by materliu. </br>
+An album to show photograhs more interactive, based on the course by materliu. </br>
 imooc:http://www.imooc.com/learn/507 </br>
 github:https://github.com/materliu/gallery-by-react.